-Make a referral to the Multi-Agency Safeguarding Hub (MASH) - Wandsworth Borough Council addition to obtaining the DBS certificate, anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching.
+Make a referral to the Multi-Agency Safeguarding Hub (MASH) - Wandsworth Borough Council subjected to safeguarding checks in line with Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges, September 2023.
+In addition to obtaining the DBS certificate, anyone who is appointed to carry out teaching work will require an additional check to ensure they are not prohibited from teaching.